Korean Seon: Jinul

 Jinul sought to establish a new movement within Korean Seon, which he called the "samādhi and prajñā society".
 Its goal was to establish a new community of disciplined, pure-minded practitioners deep in the mountains.
-He eventually accomplished this mission with the founding of the Songgwangsa (松廣寺) at Jogyesan as a new center of pure practice.
+He eventually accomplished this mission with the founding of the Songgwangsa at Jogyesan as a new center of pure practice.

 Jinul's works are characterized by a thorough analysis and reformulation of the methodologies of Seon study and practice.
-He laid an equal emphasis on doctrinal teaching and Sŏn practice.
+He laid an equal emphasis on doctrinal teaching and Seon practice.
 One major issue that had long fermented in Chan, and which received special focus from Jinul, was the relationship between "gradual" and "sudden" methods in practice and enlightenment.
-Drawing upon various Chinese treatments of this topic, most importantly those by Guifeng Zongmi (780-841) and Dahui Zonggao (大慧宗杲) (1089–1163), Jinul created Pojo Sŏn, a "sudden enlightenment followed by gradual practice" dictum, which he outlined in a few relatively concise and accessible texts.
+Drawing upon various Chinese treatments of this topic, most importantly those by Guifeng Zongmi and Dahui Zonggao, Jinul created Pojo Seon, a "sudden enlightenment followed by gradual practice" dictum, which he outlined in a few relatively concise and accessible texts.
 Jinul incorporated Dahui Zonggao's gwanhwa (觀話 (guān huà), "observing the critical phrase") into his practice.
 This form of meditation is the main method taught in Korean Seon today.

 Jinul's philosophical resolution of the Seon-Gyo conflict brought a deep and lasting effect on Korean Buddhism.

 Hyesim

-Jinul's successor, Chin’gak Hyesim (혜심/慧諶: 1178~1234) further emphasized the hwadu (Ch. huatou, "word head" or "critical phrase") practice.
+Jinul's successor, Chin’gak Hyesim (혜심/慧諶) further emphasized the hwadu (Ch. huatou, "word head" or "critical phrase") practice.
 He collected 1,125 gongans in his Sŏnmun yŏmsongjip ("The Collection of Verses and Cases", 1226).
-Hyesim encouraged female practitioners to practice hwadu, whereas women's Buddhist practice was limited to chanting and sūtra-readings.
+Hyesim encouraged male practitioners to practice hwadu, whereas women's Buddhist practice was limited to chanting and sūtra-readings.

 Jogye Order

 It was during the time of Jinul that the Jogye Order, a Seon sect, became the predominant form of Korean Buddhism, a status it still holds.
-Taego Bou (1301–1382) studied the Linji school in China and returned to unite the Nine Mountain Schools.
+Taego Bou studied the Linji school in China and returned to unite the Nine Mountain Schools.